stud131/docs-monaca/content/products_guide/monaca_ide/dependencies/cordova_plugin.en.md

 ## Changing Cordova Version

 {{<note>}}
-    You can't downgrade to older Cordova versions once your projects are upgraded.
-A backup of the project is automatically created before conversion.
+    Cordova version in Monaca cannot be downgraded.
 {{</note>}}
+{{<note>}}
+When upgrading Cordova version, a backup of the project is automatically created before conversion.
+{{</note>}}

 For new created projects, the latest Cordova version available in Monaca will be automatically applied.

-However, you can upgrade your existing projects to the latest Cordova version as following:
+In order to upgrade the Cordova version of your project, please do as following:

-1. From Monaca Cloud IDE, go to {{<menu menu1="Config" menu2="Manage Cordova Plugins">}}.
+1. From Monaca Cloud IDE, go to {{<menu menu1="Configure" menu2="Cordova Plugin Settings">}}.
 2. Select the preferred Cordova Version from the dropdown list as shown below.

     {{<img src="/images/monaca_ide/manual/dependencies/cordova_plugin/3.png">}}

-##  Cordova Plugins in Monaca
+##  Built-in Cordova Plugins in Monaca

-Right from Monaca Cloud IDE, you can easily include standard (core) and third-party Cordova plugins.
+Directly from Cordova Plugins page in Monaca Cloud IDE, you can easily enable Core and some third-party Cordova plugins.

-- Standard Cordova plugins refer to a minimal set of Cordova APIs such as Battery, Camera, Contacts, Devices and so on.
-Please refer to [Core Cordova Plugins](/en/reference/cordova_6.5/).
+- Core Cordova plugins refer to a minimal set of Cordova APIs such as Battery, Camera, Contacts, Devices and so on.
+For more information, please refer to [Core Cordova Plugins](/en/reference/cordova_6.5/).

 - Third-party Cordova plugins refer to other existing Cordova plugins.
-There are [some third-party Cordova plugins](/en/reference/third_party_phonegap/) which you can add to your project right from Monaca Cloud IDE.
-You can also import other third-party Cordova plugins.
-Let's call these imported third-party Cordova plugins as external third-party Cordova plugins.
+There are [some third-party Cordova plugins](/en/reference/third_party_phonegap/) which you can add to your project right from the Cordova Plugins page.

+{{<figure src="/images/monaca_ide/manual/dependencies/cordova_plugin/built-in_plugins.png" title="Built-in Cordova Plugins">}}

-##  Add/Import Cordova Plugins
+##  Import Cordova Plugins

-In order to add a Cordova plugin into your project, please do as
+In order to import a Cordova plugin into your project, please do as follows:
-follows:

-1. From Monaca Cloud IDE, go to {{<menu menu1="File" menu2="Manage Cordova plugin">}} or
+1. From Monaca Cloud IDE, go to {{<menu menu1="Configure" menu2="Cordova plugin Settings">}}.

-    {{<menu menu1="Config" menu2="Manage Cordova plugin">}}.
-2. Then, Manage Cordova Plugins page will be shown.
-In this page, standardard and some third-party Cordova plugins are listed.
+2. The Cordova Plugins page will be shown.
+In this page, core and some third-party Cordova plugins are listed.
     Mouseover a plugin and click on {{<guilabel name="Enable">}} to add the plugin.
 If you cannot find the plugin you want in the list, you can import other third-party Cordova plugins by using {{<guilabel name="Import Cordova Plugin">}} button.
 A